docmarionum1/bitku/README.md

 5. Wait a few seconds for the blockchain to process the transaction.
 6. ???
 7. Bitku!
-8. That bitkus is now stored in your wallet.
+8. That bitku is now stored in your wallet.
 You can come back and view all of the Bitku that you've minted under "My Bitku."

 ## How does it work?

 The core of Bitku is comprised of five smart contracts, one that manages the supply and creation of the haiku and four that contain the text-generation model in a compressed format.

-When you click "Mint Bitku" on the Bitku website it sends a transaction on the Flow blockchain to the primary contract's [`mintHaiku`](https://github.com/docmarionum1/bitku/blob/main/cadence/contracts/HaikuNFT.cdc#L275) function which uses the model contracts to generate the text.
+When you click "Mint Bitku" on the Bitku website it sends a transaction on the Flow blockchain to the primary contract's [`mintHaiku`](https://github.com/docmarionum1/bitku/blob/main/contracts/HaikuNFT.cdc#L275) function which uses the model contracts to generate the text.

 ## Status